DISBi/django-disbi/README.rst

 DISBi is a framework to build Django apps for managing and integrating Systems Biology data.

+A demo application can be found at `disbi.org <http://www.disbi.org/>`_.

 Detailed documentation is available on `Read the Docs`_.

+I am happy to support you as much as you can if you are interested in using the system.
+Feel free to reach out to me via email or open an issue!

 .. _Read the Docs: http://django-disbi.readthedocs.io/en/latest/